 Changes in the Group's ownership interests in subsidiaries that do not result in the Group losing control over the subsidiaries are accounted for as equity transactions.
 The carrying amounts of the Group's interests and the non-controlling interests are adjusted to reflect the changes in their relative interests in the subsidiaries.
-Any difference between the amount by e.
-Foreign Currencies
+Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received is recognized directly in equity and attributed to the owners of the Company.

-See Note 12 and Table 2 for the detailed information of subsidiaries (including the main business).
+See Note 11 and Table 2 for the detailed information of subsidiaries (including the main business).